 9 For further information on the Federal Constitutional Court's jurisprudence regarding cases with a foreign element see Baer (n.
-8), 391-392 with further references in n finally, if the comparison is made to promote the application and interpretation of one's own law.11
+8), 391-392 with further references in n 12.

 10 Explicitly stated in the same manner by Michael Bobek, Comparative reasoning in European Supreme Courts (Oxford University Press 2013), 19: 'situations in which the judge has a choice'.